Orbitist/orbitist.github.io/_posts/2014-05-13-about-orbitist.md

 maxZoom: "20"
 ---

-Orbitist.com was build with the notion that important information should be made easy to consume and as relevant as possible.
-We do this with maps.
+Orbitist.com was built with the notion that important information should be made easy to consume and as relevant as possible.
+Our mission is to educate people by displaying the world in inspiring and epic terms.
+We do this with maps and open source tools.

 Here's why our maps work:

 ###The Lord of the Rings Effect:
-Throughout the Lord of the rings, readers would be confused by all the place names.
-However, the author did an amazing thing-- he added maps to the inside cover of the books.
+If you've read the Lord of the rings, you know that all the places traveled to throughout the book can be hard to keep track of.
+However, Tolkien did an amazing thing: he added maps to the inside front cover of the books.
 These simple maps provide context throughout the tale and let readers follow along in a meaningful way.

-Let's go to New Zealand: {% include cvi %}[-41.393, 177.473], 6{% include cvo %}

-How about San Francisco: {% include cvi %}[37.767, -122.361], 12{% include cvo %}

-Orbitist HQ: {% include cvi %}[42.453, -79.27], 12{% include cvo %}
+Orbitist fully embraces the LOTR effect.
+Our stories guide readers through space and time by putting stories and maps side by side.
+On top of that, our story/map interactions make following along easy.
+Whether we're examining melting glaciers in New Zealand {% include cvi %}[-41.393, 177.473], 6{% include cvo %}, riding bikes through San Francisco {% include cvi %}[37.767, -122.361], 12{% include cvo %}, or updating you on the latest Orbitist features {% include cvi %}[42.453, -79.27], 12{% include cvo %}

+###Style:
+Our stories are driven by narrative and conversational, laid-back writing.
+We aim for our stories to be pointed-- seek facts about the world and expressing truths in straight-forward, interesting ways.

+We explain the news by putting hyper-local stories into a global context.
+We take this further by putting users into that context and making them part of the narrative!

 ###Sharing:
-We're a species of sharers.
+Humans are species of sharers-- it's why we've lasted as long as we have.
 People like to share what they discover and on Orbitist sharing is baked into the stories.

-Our maps let people see their place in a story.
-You can capture that reflective view of yourself from above and push it to your friends, adding value in the process.
+Our maps let people see their place in a story, capture the moment in a reflective view of yourself from above and push it to friends.
+Every time an Orbitist story is shared, value is added.

 Photo credits:
 1 - by NASA, Astronaut Michael Edward Fossum [Public domain], via Wikimedia Commons